nafizjiwa/REACT-REDUX-Complex-State/README.md

       const store = createStore(combineReducers(reducers))

 ## PASSING STORE DATA THROUGH TOP LEVEL REACT COMPONENT
-- React Components and their Slice file's should be kept in the same folder.</br>
+- Keep React Component and Slice file's in the same folder.</br>
-      - React Component renders the data</br>
-      - Slice files manages the data</br>
+        |-- features/
+                |-- feature(1)Folder/
+                    |-- feature(1)ReactComponent.js --- Renders Data
+                    |-- feature(1)Slice.js   --- Manages Data
 - React applications, top-level components, like App.js,</br>
             1. Render Components and </br>
             2. Pass data down to Components as props.</br>
-- Redux Applications, the data is passed to feature Component as:</br>
+- In Redux, the DATA passed to each feature Component from App.js as props is:</br>
-            1.The Slices of store states to render
+            1.The Slices of state to render
-              - state.sliceName can be passed to <SliceNameComponent /></br>
+              - state.sliceName passed to component <SliceNameComponent state.sliceName /></br>
-            2.The store.dispatch method to trigger state changes with actions
+            2.The store.dispatch (using actions triggers state change)
               - <Component /> will dispatch setComponent() actions.</br>

   #### TO PASS CURRENT STATE AND ITS DISPATCH TO <App />: </br>